URSA-PHU-008: Percent Potentially Preventable ED and IP Admits

 • Component Class: Normal-Form

-• Denominator Case Field: Encounter ID
+• Case Field: Encounter ID

 • Target Direction: Down